C-Adam/Coding-Notes/HTML-CSS/Styling.md

 ## Loading WebPages

-Use the loading="lazy" attribute on images that are not initally seen on the webpage
+Use the <loading="lazy"> attribute on images that are not initially seen on the webpage.
+This improves loading time and provides optimization.
+With the lazy attribute, the image will only load once the user's scroll bar is near the image.